mitjafelicijan/sm/README.md

 `.tar` file while ignoring some of the directories.

 > [!NOTE]
-> This could very well be a bash scirpt but why not have fun with it and do it
+> This could have very well been a bash script but why not have fun with it and
-> in C and learn something in the process.
+> do it in C and learn something in the process.

 ## Compilation & Dependencies